-A watertight, boxlike structure or chamber used in underwater excavation and construction, notably bridge building.
+A caisson is a watertight, boxlike structure or chamber used in underwater excavation and construction, notably bridge building.
 It allows people to work underwater and makes it easier to remove excavated material.

 Box caissons are used where the existing bed is firm.
 They are open at the top, usually being built on land, floated into position, filled with concrete, and sunk.